boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 ## Reflexive and transitive closure of one-step reduction

-In mathematics the reflexive and transitive closure of a binary relation *R* is the least reflexive and transitive relation *R'* including *R*.
+In mathematics the reflexive and transitive closure of a binary relation `R` is the least reflexive and transitive relation `R*` including `R`.
-Having defined the one-step reduction, we consider its reflexive and transitive closure `⟶*` to model executions of arbitrary length, and we dub it **multi-step reduction** or just **reduction**.
+Having defined the one-step reduction `⟶`, we consider its reflexive and transitive closure `⟶*` to model executions of arbitrary length, and we dub it **multi-step reduction** or just **reduction**.